 - Chocolate + Peppermint = a match made in heaven

 Peppermint Brownies have been a favorite of mine since I was a little girl.
-Really, childhood nostalgia here.
+I’m going full-blown on the childhood nostalgia here.

-We used to call them Grasshopper Brownies though, and I am pretty sure it goes back to the mint and ice cream beverage called the Grasshopper.
+Way back then, they were called Grasshopper Brownies.
+I am pretty sure the name came from the mint and ice cream beverage called the Grasshopper.

-Since I assume that if you read “Grasshopper Brownies” as a title somewhere, your mind could go all sorts of directions, we’re gonna stick with Peppermint Brownies.
-Deal?
-Deal.
+Now, since I assume that if you read “Grasshopper Brownies” as a title somewhere, your mind could go all sorts of directions, we’re gonna stick with Peppermint Brownies.

-No matter the name, the balance of rich, chocolate fudgy-ness and decadent, creamy mint frosting is where is a GAME CHANGER.
+Regardless of their name, the pairing of rich, chocolate fudgy-ness in the brownies and the decadent, luxurious cream cheese peppermint frosting is a GAME CHANGER.

 HOW TO MAKE PEPPERMINT BROWNIES